learn-co-curriculum/sinatra-fwitter-group-project/README.md

 You'll need two more controller actions to process logging in: one to display the form to log in and one to log add the `user_id` to the sessions hash.

+The form to login should be loaded via a GET request to `/login` and submitted via a POST request to `/login`.

 ### Log Out

-You'll need to create a controller action to process a GET request to logging out.
+You'll need to create a controller action to process a GET request to `/logout` to log out.
 The controller action should clear the session hash

 ### Protecting The Views